How to survive on a single income

 If you haven’t done one, click here and see how to.
 Making one income stretch further is a lot easier if you use a budget.
 Some people see a budget as something terrible, akin to a diet.
 I prefer to think of it as a spending plan, making sure each dollar goes to our highest priorities and makes sure we get the best value for every dollar we spend.
 I use the awesome free budget planner from the MoneySmart website.
 Click here to check it out.

-On all your major expenses do a ring around or use online comparison sites to make sure you are getting the best deal.
-From your insurance to your telephone bill and everything in between make sure that you have got the best service to meet the needs of your family at the best available price.
-I try to do the ring around once a year on all my services to make sure I am getting the best deal, and it can really make a big difference to your budget.
-For example, by changing electricity provider I have saved $400 off my winter electricity bill, absolutely worth the two hours of leg-work it took for me to figure it all out.
+On all your major expenses, do a ring around or use online comparison sites to make sure you are getting the best deal.
+From your insurance to your telephone bill and everything in between, make sure that you have got the best service to meet the needs of your family at the best available price.
+I try to do the ring around once a year on all my services to make sure I am getting the best deal, and it can make a big difference to your budget.
+For example, by changing electricity provider, I have saved $400 off my winter electricity bill, absolutely worth the two hours of legwork it took for me to figure it all out.

-Living on one income is difficult but it is achievable.
+Living on one income is difficult, but it is achievable.
+If it gets too hard, there are some great options to earn money from home.
 I hope my tips will make it easier for you and your family.